Schneider Electric ConneXium Network Manager Software

 What could happen

-An attacker with local access to an engineering workstation running ConneXium Network Manager could steal sensitive configuration data, escalate privileges to administrative level, or execute arbitrary code on the workstation—potentially compromising network management and control of connected Schneider Electric switches, routers, firewalls, and Wi-Fi devices.
+An attacker with local access to an engineering workstation running ConneXium Network Manager could steal sensitive configuration data, escalate privileges, crash the software, or execute arbitrary code, potentially affecting the configuration of critical network devices like switches, routers, and firewalls that control Schneider Electric industrial systems.

 Who's at risk